XHCFS/phishing-detector/TECHNICAL_REPORT.md

 ## 11. References

+[1] MITRE ATT&CK.
+"T1566: Phishing." https://attack.mitre.org/techniques/T1566/

-[1] APWG.
+[2] APWG.
 "Phishing Activity Trends Report, 4th Quarter 2022."
 Anti-Phishing Working Group, 2023.

-[2] Hong, J. "The State of Phishing Attacks."
+[3] Hong, J. "The State of Phishing Attacks."
 Communications of the ACM, 2012.

-[3] Moore, T., & Clayton, R. "Examining the Impact of Website Take-down on Phishing."
+[4] Moore, T., & Clayton, R. "Examining the Impact of Website Take-down on Phishing."
 In Proceedings of the Anti-Phishing Working Groups 2nd Annual eCrime Researchers Summit, 2007.

-[4] Oest, A., et al. "Inside a Phisher's Mind: Understanding the Anti-Phishing Ecosystem Through Phishing Kit Analysis."
+[5] Oest, A., et al. "Inside a Phisher's Mind: Understanding the Anti-Phishing Ecosystem Through Phishing Kit Analysis."
 In USENIX Security Symposium, 2018.

-[5] OASIS.
+[6] OASIS.
 "STIX Version 2.1."
 Organization for the Advancement of Structured Information Standards, 2021.

-[6] Garera, S., et al. "A Framework for Detection and Measurement of Phishing Attacks."
+[7] Garera, S., et al. "A Framework for Detection and Measurement of Phishing Attacks."
 In Proceedings of the 2007 ACM Workshop on Recurring Malcode, 2007.

-[7] Marchal, S., et al. "Know Your Phish: Novel Techniques for Detecting Phishing Sites and Their Targets."
+[8] Marchal, S., et al. "Know Your Phish: Novel Techniques for Detecting Phishing Sites and Their Targets."
 In IEEE 36th International Conference on Distributed Computing Systems (ICDCS), 2016.

-[8] Khonji, M., Iraqi, Y., & Jones, A. "Phishing Detection: A Literature Survey."
+[9] Khonji, M., Iraqi, Y., & Jones, A. "Phishing Detection: A Literature Survey."
 IEEE Communications Surveys & Tutorials, 2013.

 ---